mmarinovic/react-typescript-boilerplate/README.md

-# React Typescript starter kit
+# React Typescript starter kit slim
 This project serves as a template for react applications using typescript.
-It provides basic folder structure for building React applications.
+It provides basic folder structure for building react applications.

 - webpack is used for bundling (dev and prod builds supported)
 - jest is used for testing and code coverage